Book Appointment

 Norwood 2 is among the initial stages of the Norwood scale that classifies male pattern baldness, where minor alterations start to occur on the frontal hairline.
 Normally, differentiating between Norwood 2 and developing hairline is hard; however, some common characteristics make it possible to recognize it, as people with this condition may progress to alopecia.

-Causes of Norwood Type 2 Hair Loss
+Reasons of Norwood Type 2 Hair Loss

 The major causes include the following: